Climate Action Planning in Santa Rosa

 - Use more efficient appliances (EnergyStar)

 Businesses and residents can also explore ways to reduce their carbon footprint and save money by exploring the following resources and incentives.

 Energy Efficiency and Renewable Energy

-- The Sonoma County Energy Independence Program (SCEIP) serves Sonoma County residents and businesses as a central clearinghouse of information about energy efficiency, water conservation and solar energy improvements, such as:
+- The Sonoma County Climate Action and Resiliency Division (CARD) serves Sonoma County residents, and businesses as a central clearinghouse of information about energy efficiency, water conservation and solar energy improvements, such as:

-- Resources for Contractors: Contractors may borrow tools from our on-line Building Performance Tool Lending Library (coming soon!), find out about education and training opportunities, participate in our monthly contractor forums, and access an array of contractor-oriented information and resources.
+- PACE Financing: The County provides Property Assessed Clean Energy (PACE) financing to property owners for energy efficiency, renewable generation and water conservation upgrades.
+Contractor Resources: Contractors can borrow tools from than online Building Performance Tool Lending Library, find out about education and training opportunities, participate in monthly contractor forums, and access an array of contractor-oriented information and resources.